oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

   - *Violations*
     - A bonus based on future performance is an additional compensation arrangement requiring written consent in advance
     - A bonus based on past performance is a gift that requires disclosure to one's employer
+    - Whether compensation is monetary or not is irrelevant for compliance to this stanard
   - *Recommendations*
     - Reports of proposed compensation and services should be immediately disclosed in writing to one's employer
     - Any arrangements competing for one's time should be discussed